institutotim/wp-theme-mapasculturais/README.md

-    Mapas Culturais Wordpress Theme
-    Copyright (C) <2016> <Instituto TIM>

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-    You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

----

 > **Portal do Mapas Culturais** is a website that gathers information about *Mapas Culturais* platform, providing institutional information about the project as well serving as plataform for development and support of the project.
+This repository holds the Wordpress theme used by the website.

-# Install
+## Install

 * Copy this repository to `wp-content` directory of your Wordpress install;
 * Activate this theme at the menu 'Apperance/Themes';